-Not shown on this map but included in the 10-Year Priorities is significant investment in local bus and HandyDART service throughout the existing network.
+Not shown on this map but included in the 10-Year Priorities is significant investment in Local Bus and HandyDART service throughout the existing network.
 All route alignments, including termini, are shown for illustrative purposes only and are subject to refinement through future studies.

-- (1) Includes service increases to SeaBus and Expo Line, Millennium Line, and Canada Line SkyTrain. - (2) The new or enhanced service areas shown here are illustrative and subject to change based on further consultation. - (3) The design and implementation of transportation service to First Nations Reserves and Tsawwassen Treaty Lands will be determined through a separate planning process and with consultation with First Nations.
+- (1) Includes service increases to SeaBus and Expo, Millennium, and Canada Lines. - (2) The new or enhanced service areas shown here are illustrative and subject to change based on further consultation. - (3) The design and implementaion of transportation service to First Nations Reserves and Tsawwassen Treaty Lands will be determined through a separate planning proceess and with engagement with First Nations.